 We want every child to delight in the present every moment of every day.
 Hence the motto of the School: “Laetus Impraesens – Delight in the present”.
 Central to the practical application of the ethos of the school is character development through cultivating the life skills of Stillness, Attention, Enquiry and Unity.

-Through developing the ability to have moments of Stillness and awareness, calmness and rest are experienced.
+By developing the ability to have moments of Stillness and awareness, calmness and rest are experienced.
 It is these moments that give the energy which brings freshness and vitality into our lives.

-Through developing the power of mindful Attention and participation in the present moment, we develop the strength to express loving attention to the person in front of us and the strength to face every situation with confidence and courage.
+By developing the power of mindful Attention and participation in the present moment, we develop the strength to express loving attention to the person in front of us and the strength to face every situation with confidence and courage.